Manga is a pictorial summary of video named after a Japanese word for

 and they can also be used to help users browse through videos.

 To generate a Manga, we start with high-quality video keyframes.
 A video is segmented based on the color features of each keyframe.
 The segments are also clustered according to their similarities.
 We have introduced an

 importance score to rank the segments.
 A segment is considered to be important if

 it is long and rare.
-Keyframes are extracted from highly ranked segments and sized
+Keyframes are selected from highly ranked segments and sized

 according to their scores so that more important keyframes are presented as bigger frames.